 When n = N, the frequency of an outcome is equal to its probability.
 Therefore, when N = ∞, the frequency of an outcome will become equal to its probability when n = ∞.

-In other words, with the toy example (where N was a finite number) we established that as n gets closer to N, it becomes harder and harder for the frequency to deviate from the expected frequency too much.
+In other words, with the toy example (where N was a finite number) we established that as n gets closer to N, it becomes harder and harder for the relative frequency to deviate too much from the expected relative frequency.
 And now you just need to transfer this intuition to the case where N is infinity.

 Like I said, this is not a formal proof.
 It’s something intended to give you a general intuition for why the law of large numbers works.
-If you find any of this confusing, feel free to discuss it in the comment section.
+If you find any of this confusing, feel free to ask questions in the comment section.

 How large is large enough?